 This type of coverage will protect you from claims made as a result of the general risks associated with doing business.
 Some examples of risks covered under this policy include: personal injuries due to defamation, bodily injury as a result of a slip or fall on your premises, and damages to client property while providing your services at their place of residence.

-This type of insurance is generally required if you are renting or leasing a property, but is still something to consider if you are a property owner. property insurance may protect you from losses due to things such as natural disasters, fires or acts of vandalism.
-Content insurance may protect your belongings inside the building if losses were to occur as a result of theft, fire damages, etc. This is especially important if you have any expensive machinery or appliances used to provide your services, such as large hair dryers or tanning beds.
-Contents insurance is also good for freelance or independent contractors who have a large haul of supplies needed to lend their services, such as makeup or hair tools.
+This type of insurance is generally required regardless of whether you are renting, leasing or you own a property.
+Property insurance may protect you from losses due to natural disasters, fires or acts of vandalism.
+Content insurance may protect your belongings inside the building if losses were to occur as a result of theft, fire damages, etc. This is especially important if you have any expensive equipment or appliances used to provide your services.
+Contents insurance is also good for freelance or independent contractors who have a large haul of supplies needed to lend their services.

 If you are an independent contractor or freelancer who travels to different locations for work, it is important to have commercial auto coverage on your policy.
 This is because if you get in an accident in your vehicle while heading to or from a business opportunity, your personal car insurance policy may not cover the losses.